DoctrinAB/js-assignment-appointment/README.md

 # Appointment web application.

 Doctrin needs a way to let it's customers patients book their doctors appointments online, but to take discussions further we need a POC.
 Please help us create a simple appointment booking application that can ve used as basis for a more deeper investigation.
+If you have limited time, do what would be your first iteration on the problem.

 ## These are the requirements for the booking application: